What is Delayed Onset of Muscle Soreness

-All of us at some point of time must have experienced muscular pain a day or two after sudden sporting or unaccustomed activity.
-This delayed onset of muscular pain is known as DOMS.
-The muscles commonly affected are two joint muscles which often undergo eccentric contraction.
-Eccentric exercises are exercises where the muscles contracts and elongate at the same time – e.g. downhill running, longer distance running, plyometric exercises etc.
+All of us at some point in time must have experienced Muscular pain a day or two after sudden sporting or unaccustomed activity.
+This delayed onset of muscular pain is known as DOMS or Delayed Onset of Muscle Soreness.
+The muscles commonly affected are two joint muscles that often undergo eccentric contraction.
+Eccentric exercises are exercises where the muscles contract and elongate at the same time – e.g. downhill running, long-distance running, plyometric exercises, etc.

 DOMS is caused by myofibril tears (muscle strains).
 The micro-trauma results in an inflammatory response in intramuscular fluid and electrolyte shifts.

-Presence of biochemical markers, creatine kinase and lactic dehydrogenase, in the blood of DOMS sufferers predicts muscle fiber disruption.
+The presence of biochemical markers, creatine kinase, and lactic dehydrogenase, in the blood of DOMS sufferers, predicts muscle fiber disruption.

-Inflammatory response in the muscle fibers make it stiff,, alters firing patterns and pain reduces muscle strength, alters neuromuscular coordinated motions and function.
+The inflammatory response in the muscle fibers makes it stiff, alters firing patterns and pain reduces muscle strength, alters neuromuscular coordinated motions and function.

-The classic symptoms of DOMS can be describes as
+The classic symptoms of DOMS can be described as:

 - It is localized to the involved muscles and will result in muscle stiffness and tenderness.